J.League 100 Year Plan club status: 2006–2013

 ^{†} Listed is the league the club participated at the time of application, not necessary the league that the club currently belongs to.

 100 Year Plan status (since 2014)

-For a short time after the establishment of J3 League in 2014, the league designated J3 clubs as "associate members," as opposed to "full members" of J1 and J2.
-In order to avoid confusion with associate membership system for future participants, it was decided to change the name of the latter status to "100 Year Plan" status.
+For a short time after the establishment of J3 League in 2014, the league designated J3 clubs as "associate members", as opposed to "full members" of J1 and J2.
+In order to avoid confusion, it was decided to change the name of the latter to "100 Year Plan" status.
 The J.League later abolished the associate membership naming for J3 clubs, but the new name for future members remained.

 Participation criteria

 The criteria for the 100 Year Plan status are largely similar to associate membership of the past, though they are generally more relaxed because of less strict regulations for J3 participation in comparison with J2.
 Below are the criteria for the 2014 season.